1987 Women's World Championship (snooker)

-The 1987 Women's World Championship was a snooker tournament that took place in Puckpool.
-It was the 1987 edition of the World Women's Snooker Championship first held in 1976.
+The 1987 Women's World Championship was a snooker tournament that took place in Puckpool on the Isle of Wight.
+It was the 1987 edition of the World Women's Snooker Championship, which had been first held in 1976.

-Ann-Marie Farren won the competition, beating Stacey Hillyard 5–1 in the final.
+Ann-Marie Farren won the tournament, beating Stacey Hillyard 5–1 in the final.
+Aged 16 years and 47 days, Farren remains the youngest female world snooker champion.

 Tournament summary

-The event was sponsored by Warner who provided a total prize fund of £10,000, and the event was held at Warner's Puckpool holiday camp.
+The event was sponsored by Warner who provided a total prize fund of £10,000.
+The event was held at Warner's Puckpool holiday camp.

-Allison Fisher was the defending champion going in to the tournament and a strong favourite to win the title again, having not lost a competitive women's snooker match since the semi-final of the 1984 World Championship against Stacey Hillyard.
+Allison Fisher was the defending champion and a strong favourite to regain the title, having not lost a competitive women's snooker match since the semi-final of the 1984 World Championship against Stacey Hillyard.
 Hillyard had gone on to win the 1984 title, and was seeded fourth for 1987.
 Hillyard was to beat Fisher in the semi-final again, recovering from 1–3 down to win 4–3 in a four-hour match.
 In the other semi-final, second seed Ann-Marie Farren whitewashed Mandy Fisher 4–0.